yellobyte/ESP32-Webradio-PlusDLNA/README.md

 The device not only plays internet radio streams and audio files from SD cards but also **audio content from DLNA media servers** in the same LAN.
 The Arduino library [**SoapESP32**](https://github.com/yellobyte/SoapESP32) enables it to connect to DLNA media servers in the local network, browse their content and download selected files.
 The lib makes implementing this feature fairly easy: After selecting a track (audio file) from the list returned by *browseServer()*, the device sends a read request to the media server using *readStart()* and if granted, will repeatedly *read()* a chunk of data into the queue which feeds the audio codec VS1053B until end of file.
 Then the data connection to the server is closed with *readStop()* and the next audio file from the list is selected automatically, provided the 'repeat file/folder' mode is active.

-Using a rotary switch encoder is all it needs to browse through the content of a DLNA media server.
+Using a rotary switch encoder is all it needs to browse through the list of pre-configured web radio stations, the content of the SD-Card or a DLNA media server.
 Going up and down the directory levels and finally selecting an audio file for playing is done very fast with it.
-And since the whole project now resides in a 43cm wide, old but still stylish **TECHNICS Tuner ST-G570 case** which I was always very fond of and reluctant to throw away, the original rotary knob could luckily get utilized for exact this feature.
+And since the whole project now resides in a 43cm wide, pretty old but still stylish **TECHNICS Tuner ST-G570** case, the original rotary knob could luckily get utilized for exact this feature.

+The original display (rendered useless) has been removed and it's cover now hides the infrared sensor for the remote control.
+A small TFT display has been added to the front and is used for interacting with the user and presenting some essential data.

+Most of the original front buttons are still usable, now for changing modes (Radio/SD/DLNA), skipping tracks etc. Two adjacent buttons just below the TFT display went into the bin and made room for a SD-Card reader.
+The existing 10 channel buttons (1...8,9,0) still serve their original purpose, only this time with web radio stations assigned.

+Audio amplifiers can be connected via the original audio output socket or even TOSLINK optical cable for better sound quality.
+Well, going digital is probably not needed for web radio stations, as their stream bit rates usually top 128kbps and very rarely 192kbps.

 ![github](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/raw/main/Doc/ESP32-Radio%20Front2.jpg)

 ## :gift: Feature list ##

-Starting from Ed's code (Version 10.06.2018) this **ESP32 Webradio++** project has seen a lot of additions and modifications over time.
+Starting from Ed Smallenburg's code (Version 10.06.2018) this **ESP32 Webradio++** project has seen a lot of additions and modifications over time.
 Here a summary:

  * integration of [SoapESP32](https://github.com/yellobyte/SoapESP32) library for DLNA media server access
  * Digital audio output added (TOSLINK optical) using a WM8805 module from Aliexpress